-- 8.19 The following key issues emerge from the context baseline review: - There is a rich variety and distribution of designated heritage assets present within the Borough, including 8 Scheduled Monuments, 26 Conservation Areas and at least 722 nationally listed buildings. - There are 14 designated heritage assets identified by Historic England as being at risk ranging from gardens to churches to entire conservation areas. - Wirral's wide range of undesignated landscape and townscape assets contribute to its historic character and sense of distinctiveness. - 8.20 In light of the key issues discussed above it is proposed that the SA framework should include the following objective: - Protect, conserve and enhance designated and undesignated heritage assets, including their setting, significance and contribution to the wider historic landscape and townscape character and cultural heritage of the Borough. - Contribute to the maintenance and enhancement of historic character and cultural heritage through design, layout and setting of new development.
+- 8.17 The following key issues emerge from the context baseline review: - There is a rich variety and distribution of designated heritage assets present within the Borough, including 8 Scheduled Monuments, 26 Conservation Areas and at least 722 nationally listed buildings. - There are 14 designated heritage assets identified by Historic England as being at risk ranging from gardens to churches to entire conservation areas. - The Wirral Waters project offers significant opportunities to enhance the historic fabric of the Borough and enhance understanding and appreciation of Wirral's industrial heritage. - 8.18 In light of the key issues discussed above it is proposed that the SA framework should include the following objective: - Protect, conserve and enhance heritage assets, including their setting and significance, and contribute to the maintenance and enhancement of historic character through design, layout and setting of new development.